effectz-ai/effectz_vlm_ocr/README.md

 # Effectz-VLM-OCR by [Effectz.AI](https://www.effectz.ai/)  ![Logo of Effectz.AI](https://github.com/effectz-ai/Effectz_VLM_OCR/blob/main/img/effectzai.png)

 ## Welcome to Effectz-VLM-OCR
-### Effectz-VLM-OCR => Convert Documents into Markdown Format with VLMs
+### Effectz-VLM-OCR => Convert Documents and Images into Markdown Format with VLMs
-Effectz-VLM-OCR helps you easily convert documents (.pdf and .docx) into markdown format powered by **Vision Language Models (VLMs)**.
+Effectz-VLM-OCR helps you easily convert documents and images into markdown format powered by **Vision Language Models (VLMs)**.
 You can customize the VLM and the system prompt too.

 - [💾 Effectz-VLM-OCR Walkthrough](#effectz-vlm-ocr-walkthrough)